OutThere-JWST/NISPureParallel/README.md

 - Follow the [grizli installation instructions](https://grizli.readthedocs.io/en/latest/grizli/install.html), most importantly the part describing the downloading of configuration files and specifying path variables.
 Since grizli is pip-installable, I recommend making a venv or conda/mamba environment and pip installing and then downloading the relevant files.
 Make sure to download the JWST calibrations!
 - You'll also need to set the [relevant CRDS environment variables](https://jwst-pipeline.readthedocs.io/en/latest/jwst/user_documentation/reference_files_crds.html).
 It may also be worth running the pipeline on a single UNCAL file independent of the following steps so that the correct CRDS files are fetched and placed in your specified cache directory.

+### Download Additional Calibrations
+- This Pipeline requires some additional calibration files to be placed in your grizli configuration directory:
+    1. Background Subtraction Files for Imaging and WFSS: https://zenodo.org/records/13741413.
+Make sure to unpack the non-unflat versions.
+    2. (Option) Updated Trace Configurations: https://zenodo.org/records/7628094

 ### Set Up NISPureParallel
 This comes in three steps:
 1) Clone this GitHub repository, note that the end products of this process can take up a few TB of disk space.